NBChub/bgcflow_tutorial/_episodes/01-introduction.md

 teaching: 5
 exercises: 0
 questions:
-- "How do I get BGCflow into my computer?"
+- "How do I run BGCflow in my computer?"
 objectives:
 - "Getting a clone of BGCflow into your own machine"
 keypoints: